Genome-explorer/Eukaryotic_horizontal_gene_transfer_dataset_a_compendium/README.md

 Next type in what you want to add to each row.

-Then state which row you want stop at.
+Then state which row you want to stop at.